adtshrm007/RepoLens/README.md

 For full repository scans, **the AI never sees your raw source code.** Instead, RepoLens relies on a robust backend pipeline of independent, deterministic services:

-1. **The Dependency Graph Engine:** Babel AST traverses `ImportDeclaration` nodes to map cross-file dependencies.
+1. **The CST Data Extractor:** Tree-sitter parses the code into a Concrete Syntax Tree to map cross-file dependencies and calculate exact LOC, nesting depth, and cyclomatic/cognitive complexity without AI.
-2. **The Static Analysis Engine:** Calculates exact LOC, nesting depth, and cognitive complexity without AI.
+2. **The Dependency Scanner:** Resolves `package.json` dependencies against the Google OSV API to detect known CVEs/GHSAs.
-3. **The Security Scanner:** Uses Regex and AST tree-walking to detect unsafe structural implementations (e.g., `eval()`, hardcoded secrets) with 100% mathematical certainty.
+3. **The Security Scanner:** Uses Regex and CST tree-walking to detect unsafe structural implementations (e.g., `eval()`, SQL injections, Path Traversals) with 100% mathematical certainty.

 The local server saves these generic finding objects to PostgreSQL. **Only the resulting abstract JSON metadata is sent to the LLM.**

-### Why this Hybrid AST + AI approach?
+### Why this Hybrid CST + AI approach?
 - **Defeating Token Limits & Cost:** We compress 20,000 lines of code into a tiny JSON payload, reducing token costs by ~98%.
-- **Eliminating AI Hallucinations:** The AI operates on a foundation of absolute truth derived from AST.
-It cannot hallucinate a vulnerability if the AST parser didn't feed it one.
+- **Eliminating AI Hallucinations:** The AI operates on a foundation of absolute truth derived from CST.
+It cannot hallucinate a vulnerability if the CST parser didn't feed it one.
-- **Guaranteeing Source Code Privacy:** Because the AST parsing happens on the local server, your raw proprietary source code never leaves your backend infrastructure during a repo scan.
+- **Guaranteeing Source Code Privacy:** Because the CST parsing happens on the local server, your raw proprietary source code never leaves your backend infrastructure during a repo scan.

 We use **Deterministic Code to do the scanning**, and **AI to do the storytelling** (synthesizing metrics into onboarding guides and architectural overviews).